 Six Americans Killed in Plane Crash

-ENSENADA, Mexico (AP) _ A small airplane crashed Saturday at a military base in Baja California state, killing all six Americans on board, police said.
+ENSENADA, Mexico (AP) _ A small airplane crashed Saturday at a Mexican military base in Baja California state, killing six Americans working with a volunteer doctors group, police and the doctors organization said.

-The plane went down about 11 a.m. while trying to land at the Area 3 military air base outside Ensenada, a coastal city about 50 miles south of the border with California, said police official Jesus Luna.
-No one on the ground was injured or killed, he said.
+The plane, flown by the U.S. group Flying Doctors, went down about 11 a.m. while trying to land at the Area 3 military air base outside Ensenada, a coastal city about 50 miles south of the border with California, said police official Jesus Luna.
+No one on the ground was hurt, he said.

-Police commander Jesus Eduardo Velez said the plane was leaking fuel and was on fire at the crash site, in a remote mountainous area less than a half mile from the airport runway, Notimex reported.
+Police commander Jesus Eduardo Velez said the plane was leaking fuel and caught on fire after rescue workers arrived at the crash site, in a mountainous area less than a half-mile from the airport runway, the government news agency Notimex reported.

 Escobar said the crew never reported an emergency, but that initial indications were that the plane had engine problems prior to the crash.